OGBlackDiamond/OGBlackDiamond/README.md

 ### About Me
 Hello!
-I'm BlackDiamond.
-No, the name doesn't mean anything special, I just thought it sounded cool in elementary school and it stuck as my pseudoname for anything online.
+I'm Caden.
+No, the name "BlackDiamond" doesn't mean anything special, I just thought it sounded cool in elementary school and it stuck as my pseudoname for anything online.
+I get it, its cringe, blah blah blah.
+I'm not creative enought to think of anything better.

 I'm currently 17 years old and an aspiring software engineer as you may have guessed.